nimiq/keyguard/README.md

 Then you can:

+- run the build script with `yarn build`.
 - run the tests with `yarn test`.
 - run the typechecker with `yarn typecheck`.
 - run the typecheck file watcher with `yarn watch`.